Cooperation on Culture as a multidimensional tool for development

 Source: SEGIB based on Agencies and Directorates-General for Cooperation.

-Initiatives related to Heritage are followed by those on Cultural diplomacy, which represent almost 22% of all Bilateral SSC in this sector.
-Cultural diplomacy is understood as an instrument to promote intercultural dialogue and to strengthen relations between countries.
-It should be pointed out that this significant amount of initiatives is the result of actions in the framework of Escuelas Chile and Escuelas México.
-This category also includes initiatives to teach Spanish to public officials.
+Initiatives related to Heritage are followed by those on Cultural diplomacy (21%), understood as an instrument to promote intercultural dialogue and to strengthen relations between countries.
+It should be pointed out that the majority correspond to specific actions in the framework of Escuelas Chile and Escuelas México.
+This category also includes exchanges to teach Spanish to public officials, as Colombia does with countries in Asia or the Caribbean Basin.

-It is also important to highlight those initiatives related to the transforming power of Culture for social change and for the reduction of gaps and inequality.
-This is the case of those grouped in the Community culture category (ranking fifth), which include, for example, the strengthening of community libraries, youth choirs and orchestras, the promotion of protective environments for children, and the use of art to prevent violence and foster coexistence.
+In addition, it is important to highlight those exchanges related to the transforming power of culture for social change and the reduction of gaps and inequality.
+These include, for example, the strengthening of community libraries, youth choirs and orchestras, and the use of art to prevent violence and promote coexistence.
+Finally, other initiatives are related to Cultural planning and management.
+These, for example, seek to consolidate satellite accounts for culture; optimize legislation in this area; and generate decentralization processes that strengthen culture at the local level.

 In units.